IainHull/iainhull.github.com/_posts/2013-07-02-a-simple-rest-dsl-part-2.md

 ---
 {% include JB/setup %}

-Previously we have seen how the builder pattern can improve code readability and composibility of REST requests.
-Now lets see if the builder can be used as the bases for a simple DSL.
+In part 2, I showed the builder pattern can improve code readability and composibility of REST requests.
+Now, let's discover how the builder can be used as the basis for a simple DSL.

-First we need to decide what words or phrases to use bootstrap the request DSL.
-Do this by describing some sample requests in simple English and looking for patterns.
+First you need to decide what words or phrases to use to bootstrap the request DSL.
+Do this by describing some sample requests in simple English and looking for patterns, for example:

 * Get from url http://api.rest.org/person/
 * Post personJson to url http://api.rest.org/person/
 * Get from url http://api.rest.org/person/personId
 * Delete from url http://api.rest.org/person/personId

 All of these start with the http method so this is the ideal place to start the DSL.
-We can define an implicit function to convert a `Method` object into a `RequestBuilder`.
+You can define an implicit function to convert a `Method` object into a `RequestBuilder`.
 Now when a `RequestBuilder` method is called on a `Method` object, the implicit function is called to convert it to a `RequestBuilder` first.

 {% highlight scala %}
 implicit def methodToRequestBuilder(method: Method): RequestBuilder = RequestBuilder().withMethod(method)
 {% endhighlight %}

-Now the following expression ...
+Now you can rewrite the following expression

 {% highlight scala %}
 driver.execute(RequestBuilder().withMethod(GET).withUrl("http://api.rest.org/person/"))
 {% endhighlight %}

-... can be expressed with a simple DSL.
+with a simple DSL as follows

 {% highlight scala %}
 driver.execute(GET withUrl "http://api.rest.org/person/")
 {% endhighlight %}

-This along with Scala's infix notation is used to improve the readability of the use case.
+You can improve he readability of the use case using this simple DSL and Scala's infix notation, as follows.

 {% highlight scala %}
 val personJson = """{ "name": "Jason" }"""